CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Date-and-Time/Setting-Date-and-Time.md

 cumulus@switch:~$ sudo dpkg-reconfigure --frontend noninteractive tzdata
 ```

-Use the following command to change the /etc/localtime to reflect your current time zone.
+Use the following command to change `/etc/localtime` to reflect your current time zone.
 Use the same value as the previous step.

 ```
 sudo ln -sf /usr/share/zoneinfo/US/Eastern /etc/localtime